How to Apply (for International Students)

 Foundation Diploma in Art & Design

-If you are ready to apply for Foundation Diploma in Art & Design, please apply direct to us using our Further Education application form which can be downloaded below.
+If you are ready to apply for Foundation Diploma in Art & Design, please apply direct to us using our online application form or by downloading our electronic copy of the form below:

 BA (Hons) & Foundation Degrees